zendesk/sunshine-conversations-proactive-code-sample/README.md

 1. Run `npm install` from the root project folder to setup all required dependencies.
 2. Duplicate the **.env_example** file and remove **_example** from the filename.
 (This file contains sensitive information and should never be committed to a git repository.)
-3. Access your [Smooch dashboard](https://app.smooch.io/) and retrieve the following values.
+3. Access your [Sunshine Conversations dashboard](https://app.smooch.io/) and retrieve the following values.
-    - Smooch App Id
+    - Sunshine Conversations App Id
-    - Smooch App Key
+    - Sunshine Conversations App Key
-    - Smooch App Secret
+    - Sunshine Conversations App Secret
 4. Run this sample locally using `npm run dev`.
 This will start up the server.

 The sample widget is located at **http://localhost:8000**